kajuburfi/conways-gol/README.md

 It is not exactly Conway's Game of Life, since it is wrapped around at the borders, thus making it a toroidal space.
 This would not make it a turing-complete machine(unfortunately).

+This is tested on a Linux machine, and is thus made to run only on a Linux/Unix style machine.
+It need not work on Windows machines due to filesystem complications(It might compile, but `wsl` or linux is preferred).

 [Sample Website](https://conwaylife.com/).

 ## Compiling